 § 421.
 Tax on malt and vinous beverages

-(b) A bottler or wholesaler may sell malt or vinous beverages to any duly authorized agency of the United States armed forces on the Ethan Allen Air Force reservation in the towns of Colchester and Essex or the firing range of the United States armed forces in the towns of Bolton, Jericho and Underhill and at the Air Force bases at St. Albans and at the North Concord Air Force station at North Concord or any other armed forces' installation presently existing in the state or which may in the future be established as though to a retail dealer but without the payment of the gallonage tax, subject to the filing of the returns hereinafter provided.
+(b) A bottler or wholesaler may sell malt or vinous beverages to any duly authorized agency of the U.S. Armed Forces on the Ethan Allen Air Force reservation in the towns of Colchester and Essex or the firing range of the U.S. Armed Forces in the towns of Bolton, Jericho and Underhill and at the Air Force bases at St. Albans and at the North Concord Air Force station at North Concord or any other Armed Forces' installation presently existing in the State or which may in the future be established as though to a retail dealer but without the payment of the gallonage tax, subject to the filing of the returns hereinafter provided.

-(d) The exemption provided in this section for beverages sold on any armed forces' installation presently existing in the state is allowed only if the sales are evidenced by a proper voucher or affidavit in a form prescribed by the commissioner of taxes, which shall be a part of the return filed.
+(d) The exemption provided in this section for beverages sold on any U.S. Armed Forces' installation presently existing in the State is allowed only if the sales are evidenced by a proper voucher or affidavit in a form prescribed by the Commissioner of Taxes, which shall be a part of the return filed.

 (e) A person or corporation failing to pay the tax when due, or failing to make returns as required by this section, shall be subject to and governed by the provisions of 32 V.S.A. §§ 3202 and 3203.